Kat, a smiling woman with curly hair wearing blue earrings, outdoors in front of a pink rose bush

 The name comes from Mary Oliver’s question: “What is it you plan to do with your one wild and precious life?”
 The flowers are my answer.

-My blooms are grown with care for the soil, for wildlife, and for the people who welcome them into their lives.
-This is small-scale, thoughtful work shaped by attention to detail.
+My blooms are grown with care; for the soil, for wildlife, and for the people who welcome them into their homes and celebrations.

 Kat smiling and holding a colorful bouquet of flowers outdoors with green foliage background.